oneinfra/oneinfra/docs/DESIGN.md

 # Goals

 `oneinfra`'s goal is to provide a Kubernetes as a Service platform.

+It's a managed Kubernetes service, under your control.

 It allows you to manage a number of Kubernetes Control Planes in a set of hypervisors sitting in your infrastructure, on premises or in the public cloud.

 * Easily create isolated Kubernetes control planes
 * Manage control planes with a well defined API
-* Edge ready (TODO)
-  * Allow to safely join worker nodes, regardless of where they are located networking-wise with respect to control plane components (e.g. workers behind several NAT levels), or among them
-  * CNI overlay will be set on top of the VPN tunnel
 * Provide both a CLI and a set of controllers to drive the reconciliation process
   * Both CLI and these set of controllers should rely on the same